cerebro-data/external-docs/docs/Authentication.md

 export SSO_URL=http://10.1.11.153:8900/as/token.oauth2
 ```

+### Using both approaches

+If you have the need to support both approaches, simply configure the environment
+variables for both and they will each be instantiated.
+The external endpoint will
+be used first and if the JWT is not validated by that service, it will then be
+passed to the public key authenticator for validation.

 ## Using a JWT with curl

 Usage of the token is identical to a Cerebro token and can be used interchangeably.